CaptainCrowbar/prion-lib/rs-core/thread-pool.md

     * `template <typename R, typename P> bool ThreadPool::`**`wait_for`**`(std::chrono::duration<R, P> timeout)`
     * `template <typename C, typename D> bool ThreadPool::`**`wait_until`**`(std::chrono::time_point<C, D> timeout)`

-This class runs an interval thread pool, with the number of system threads specified to the constructor.
+This class runs an internal thread pool, with the number of system threads specified to the constructor.
 If no thread count is specified, or the count is zero, `std::thread::hardware_concurrency()` will be used.
 The `size()` function returns the thread count (always positive, and always constant for